 Q. How do I mount my transponder correctly?

 A. For your race to be scored properly, it is very important that you mount your transponder correctly on your dirt bike, ATV/QUAD or SXS/UTV!
 Please download the pdf below with images of how to correctly place your transponder.
 (NOTE: Zip Ties provided by WORCS at the time of rental are a COURTESY ONLY.
 WORCS does NOT guarantee the security or integrity of the zip ties.
 It is the responsibility of the racer to secure the Transponder to their bike using additional measures if necessary.)

 Q. I took my transponder home with me!
 How do I return it?

 A. For detailed instructions, visit the Transponder Return Page Here.
 It happens!
 In the chaos of packing up and heading out, transponders can go home with you on accident.
-Per WORCS policy, if transponders are not returned by close of the registration trailer on Sunday, your transponder deposit will be charged for the $250 you agreed to when you rented your transponder out.
-You may return it (And don’t forget the clip!
-The clip is $5.) to WORCS and upon the transponder reaching the WORCS main office, you will receive a $225 back minus the $25 loss of use and processing charge and an additional $5 if you don’t send back the clip as well.
+Per WORCS policy, if transponders are not returned by close of the registration trailer on Sunday, your transponder deposit will be charged for the $300 you agreed to when you rented your transponder.
+You may return it to WORCS and upon the transponder reaching the WORCS main office.
+You will receive a $275 back minus the $25 loss of use and processing charge.
 To see the entire rental and deposit policy, please click here.

 Simply send it to us with your name, the name on the credit card that was used, racer’s name and the round # and we will refund your deposit as quickly as we can.
 Please allow 5-7 business days for the credit to show up on your credit card statement.

 Mail Transponders to via United States Postal Service: (It is also highly recommended that you get a tracking number and insurance when returning.
-ORS is NOT responsible for lost or stolen transponders in transit.)
+Podium Promotions is NOT responsible for lost or stolen transponders in transit.)